 Dog bite injuries can be severe.
 Some victims suffer permanent disfigurement, extensive scarring, infection, and disability.
 Some victims experience permanent nerve damage, resulting in chronic, constant pain.
 Reconstructive surgeries, plastic surgeries, physical therapy, and treatments for infections can be necessary.

 Some frequent injuries sustained are:

 - Orthopedic injuries

 Dog Bites and Children

 Children are the most frequent victim of dog bite injuries.
 In fact, dog attacks are the fifth leading reason children are taken to emergency rooms.
-Children between the ages of five to nine are at highest risk for personal injury due to dog bite, as these ages are least understanding of how to properly play with, pet, and manage dogs.
+Children between the ages of five to nine are at highest risk for personal injury due to a dog bite, as these ages are the least understanding of how to properly play with, pet, and manage dogs.
 However, children under the age of four generally sustain the most severe dog bite injuries, as these are most often to the head and neck.

 We’ve worked with many dog bite victims and understand the complexities of the laws and ramifications of the injuries.
-If you or a loved one has sustained a serious personal injury due to dog bite, you should contact a personal injury attorney at Russell & Hill PLLC to get justice.
+If you or a loved one has sustained a serious personal injury due to a dog bite, you should contact a personal injury attorney at Russell & Hill PLLC to get justice.
 With our help, you may recover compensation for your medical costs and pain and suffering.